jacksund/simmate/docs/getting_started/add_computational_resources/should_you_setup.md

-# Should I set up my own cluster?
+# Should I Establish My Own Cluster?

 !!! note
-    We understand that resource restrictions can be very stingent between labs and companies.
-So sharing resources is not possible, even in close collaborations.
-Simmate addresses this issue by making it easy to share a cloud database *without* sharing computational resources.
-In other words, you can contribute to a shared database without letting others see/access your computational resources.
+    We recognize that resource limitations can be stringent across labs and companies, making resource sharing unfeasible, even in close collaborations.
+Simmate addresses this by facilitating the sharing of a cloud database *without* the need to share computational resources.
+This means you can contribute to a shared database without exposing your computational resources to others.

 -------------------------------------------------------------------------------

-## Basic use of resources
+## Basic Resource Utilization

-Each team will likely need to handle their own computational resources, which can be any number of things:
+Each team will likely manage their own computational resources, which could include:

-- a university or federal HPC cluster with SLURM, PBS, or some other queue system
+- A university or federal HPC cluster with SLURM, PBS, or another queue system
-- a single node or even a Kubernetes cluster on a cloud provider
+- A single node or a Kubernetes cluster on a cloud provider
-- a series of desktop computers that your lab shares
+- A collection of shared desktop computers within your lab
-- any combination of these resources
+- Any combination of these resources

-The easiest way to use these resources is to sign on and run a simmate workflow using the `run` method.
-When this is done, the workflow runs directly on your resource.
+The simplest way to utilize these resources is to log in and execute a simmate workflow using the `run` method.
+This action runs the workflow directly on your resource.

-This was done in the "Run a workflow" tutorial when we called `simmate workflows run ...`.
-When on a HPC SLURM cluster, we would run simmate using a `submit.sh`:
+This was demonstrated in the "Run a workflow" tutorial when we executed `simmate workflows run ...`.
+On an HPC SLURM cluster, simmate would be run using a `submit.sh`:

 ```
 #!/bin/bash